Ford Thunderbird: Sixth generation (1972–1976)

-The big Thunderbirds were popular, with sales peaking at over 87,000 units in 1973 in spite of the 1973 oil crisis, but sales had slumped to less than 43,000 by 1975.
-Finishing off the generation, sales had an uptick to almost 53,000 units for 1976.
-Acknowledging increasing fuel prices and more stringent federal emissions standards, a new, downsized Thunderbird was to appear for 1977.
+The big Thunderbirds were initially popular, with sales peaking at over 87,000 units in 1973 in spite of the 1973 oil crisis, but sales had slumped to less than 43,000 by 1975.
+Sales had a small uptick to almost 53,000 units for 1976, but increasing fuel prices and ever more stringent federal emissions standards led to a downsized vehicle the following year.

 Seventh generation (1977–1979)

-For the 1977 model year, the Thunderbird was shifted to the smaller 114 in wheelbase chassis that underpinned the 1972–76 Ford Torino and its replacement, the LTD II which also debuted for 1977.
-Even being nearly 8 inches shorter than the 1975 Thunderbird (only 1.2 inches 217.7 vs 218.9 from the second model year 1973 of the sixth generation) it still looked large to the eye.
-It was not dramatically downsized, from 217.7 to 200.4 inches in length, until the next generation (model year 1980).
-Ford's first effort at downsizing the Thunderbird, in 1977, reflected rising demand for more fuel-efficient cars.
-This generation was a continuation of the 1974–1976 Ford Elite, Ford's first attempt at competing in the market created by the Pontiac Grand Prix and Chevrolet Monte Carlo.
+Reflecting the rising demand for more fuel-efficient cars, the model year 1977 Thunderbird was shifted to the smaller 114 in wheelbase chassis shared with the 1972–76 Ford Torino and its replacement, the LTD II, which also debuted for 1977.
+The Thunderbird went from 225 inches of length from the sixth generation to 217.7 inches of length for the downsized seventh generation and still looked large to the eye.
+As a restyled continuation of the 1974–1976 Ford Elite, this generation Thunderbird represented Ford's effort to better compete in the high-volume affordable midsize personal luxury car market occupied by the Pontiac Grand Prix and Chevrolet Monte Carlo.